 Once you've completed the interviewing process and decide you want to move forward, attention shifts to the offer itself and the contract negotiation process.
 The contract for the employed physician in a private practice needs to be reviewed carefully.
 Frequently, the contract is designed as a salary plus productivity-based bonus.

 Keep in mind that when a practice hires a new physician, they are also taking on risks.
 If the salary base is high, expect the productivity bonus to be less generous, as the practice is attempting to control costs.
 It can be helpful to check the salary and overall compensation package against similar offers and positions.
-To help with salary transparency, we've compiled a salary and negotiation database with thousands of data points from our physician members.
+To help with salary transparency, we've compiled a physician salary and compensation negotiation database with thousands of data points from our physician members.
+You can also explore our What Do Doctors Make by Specialty? series.

 Here are some of the compensation components to consider when reviewing the contract and negotiating your final overall package:

-• A signing bonus, while also customary, needs to be approached with some thought, as It will be taxed.
+A signing bonus, while also customary, needs to be approached with some thought, as It will be taxed.
 If the tax rate is favorable, then this could be financially beneficial.
-If you don't need a signing bonus to help you get started financially, it's generally better to negotiate a higher salary given that this amount will translate forward each year, rather than a one time bolus.
+If you don't need a signing bonus to help you get started financially, it's generally better to negotiate a higher salary given that this amount will translate forward each year, rather than a one time bonus.
+Learn more with our overview of signing bonuses for physicians.

 Call Schedule